Facebook reveals broad takedown of global disinformation networks, including some tied to anti-vaccine groups and state actors

-Together, the cat-and-mouse game described in the company’s monthly threat report continues to demonstrate how social media is an active battlefield where governments and motivated parties to manipulate public opinion.
+Together, the cat-and-mouse game described in the company’s latest threat report continues to demonstrate how social media is an active battlefield where governments and motivated parties attempt to manipulate public opinion.
 It also shows the might of the global platform, which has recently come under renewed fire for its role in spreading societal harms.

+Facebook, which recently changed its name to Meta, first began to develop strategies to fight disinformation campaigns after Russian actors exploited its service during the 2016 election in order to influence the outcome.
+Since then, the company has engaged in hundreds of takedowns involving shadowy political organizations, marketing firms, governments, and profit-motivated groups.
+Russia, the company said in a report last year, was still the biggest player in foreign disinformation.

+Meanwhile, the threat landscape has evolved significantly.
+Governments now outsource their disinformation efforts to a growing number of private disinformation-for-hire firms, who sometimes pay unwitting legitimate journalists and influencers to write about topics of interest.
+Fake profiles can now be generated by artificial intelligence.
+And a Facebook whistleblower and other critics have accused the company of turning a blind eye to domestic actors that seek to exploit public opinion in their own countries — particularly if those countries are strategic for Facebook’s business interests.

-Facebook, which recently changed its name to Meta, does not disclose the reach of the disinformation campaigns, making it difficult for outsiders to gauge their actual influence.
+Facebook does not disclose the reach of the disinformation campaigns, making it difficult for outsiders to gauge their actual influence.
 It discloses accounts removed and the followers of those accounts, but not the views that the posts received.

 The China operation was discovered, the company said, after a mysterious account claiming to be a Swiss biologist posted that the United States was pressuring and intimidating World Health Organization scientists studying the origins of covid-19 in an attempt to blame China for the virus.
 The false persona was named Wilson Edwards and made the posts on Twitter and Facebook in July.